 - Depigmentation.
 This treatment involves fading the rest of the skin on the body to match the areas that are already white.
 For people who have vitiligo on more than 50 percent of their bodies, depigmentation may be the best treatment option.
 Patients apply the drug monobenzyl ether of hydroquinone (monobenzone) twice a day to pigmented areas until they match the already-depigmented areas.
 You must avoid direct skin-to-skin contact with other people for at least 2 hours after applying the drug, as transfer of the drug may cause depigmentation of the other person's skin.
 The major side effect of depigmentation therapy is inflammation (redness and swelling) of the skin.
 You may experience itching or dry skin.
 Depigmentation tends to be permanent and is not easily reversed.
 In addition, a person who undergoes depigmentation will always be unusually sensitive to sunlight.

 Question: What kinds of treatments have been effective for your vitiligo?

 Vitiligo - Diagnosis

 Vitiligo - Depigmented Patches

 Question: Describe your type of vitiligo, its location on your body, and the progression of your depigmented patches.

 Vitiligo - Coping

-Question: What coping methods have you found helpful in dealing with the emotional and psychological issues associated with vitiligo?
+Question: What coping methods have helped you in dealing with the emotional and psychological issues associated with vitiligo?